bugzilla/bugzilla/docs/en/rst/using/preferences.rst

-To fine-tune your bugmail, decide the events for which you want to receive bugmail; then decide if you want to receive it all the time (enable the checkbox for every column), or only when you have a certain relationship with a bug (enable the checkbox only for those columns).
-For example: if you didn't want to receive mail when someone added themselves to the CC list, you could uncheck all the boxes in the ``CC Field Changes`` line.
-As another example, if you never wanted to receive email on bugs you reported unless the bug was resolved, you would un-check all boxes in the ``Reporter`` column except for the one on the ``The bug is resolved or verified`` row.
+To fine-tune your bugmail, decide the events for which you want to receive bugmail; then decide if you want to receive it all the time (enable the checkbox for every column) or only when you have a certain relationship with a bug (enable the checkbox only for those columns).
+For example, if you didn't want to receive mail when someone added themselves to the CC list, you could uncheck all the boxes in the ``CC Field Changes`` line.
+As another example, if you never wanted to receive email on bugs you reported unless the bug was resolved, you would uncheck all boxes in the ``Reporter`` column except for the one on the ``The bug is resolved or verified`` row.